WillNickols/assembly_workflow/README.rst

     cd tutorial/
     Rscript abundance_script.R

 We can see that the vast majority of most samples consists of unknown genetic material.
-Patially, this is due to the fact that wild animal guts are not very well characterized, but it is also due to the fact that assembly methods tend to have low recall.
+Partially, this is due to the fact that wild animal guts are not very well characterized, but it is also due to the fact that assembly methods tend to have low recall.

 **Output file tree**
 ................